We tend to trust what goes on in our brains. After all, if you can’t trust your own brain, what can you trust?

 A List of the Most Common Cognitive Distortions

-Beck and Burns are not the only two researchers who have dedicated their careers to learning more about depression, cognitive distortions, and treatment for these conditions.
+Beck and Burns are not the only two researchers who have dedicated their careers to learn more about depression, cognitive distortions, and treatment for these conditions.
 There are many others who have picked up the torch for this research as well, often with their own take on cognitive distortions.
 As such, there are numerous cognitive distortions floating around in the literature, but we’ll limit this list to the most common sixteen.

 The first eleven distortions come straight from Burns’ Feeling Good Handbook (1989).